-The preparation of financial statements in conformity with Ind AS requires estimates and assumptions to be made

-ALLIED BLENDERS AND DISTILLERS PRIVATE LIMITED policies and other explanatory information by the Management of the Group that affect the reported amounts of assets and liabilities and amounts disclosed as contingent liabilities on the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with Ind AS requires estimates and assumptions to be made by the Management of the Group that affect the reported amounts of assets and liabilities and amounts disclosed as contingent liabilities on the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Differences between actual results and estimates are recognised in the period in which the results are known.